Ranchera

 Ranchera ([ranˈtʃeɾa]) or canción ranchera is a genre of traditional music of Mexico.
 It dates to before the years of the Mexican Revolution.
-Rancheras today are played in virtually all regional Mexican music styles.
+Rancheras today are played in the vast majority of regional Mexican music styles.
 Drawing on rural traditional folk music, the ranchera developed as a symbol of a new national consciousness in reaction to the aristocratic tastes of the period.